grejova/phx_iiot/README.md

 - a generic dashboard builder
 - a claim of fully autonomous brownfield reconciliation

+#### * MES-aligned, SCADA/MES-capable Viable Runtime Foundation
+##### * The value is not just rapid provisioning, but the ability to regenerate and revalidate a known runtime foundation with journaled evidence instead of relying on manual reconstruction.

 ## Why this exists

 Industrial runtime delivery still depends heavily on: